Robert-octavo/Python-WebDevelopment_Flask/README.md

 # Python :snake: WebDevelopment with Flask
-These projrct are develop using FLASK and MongoDB
+These projects are develop using FLASK and MongoDB